KolibriOS/kolibrios/programs/develop/ktcc/trunk/source/readme_kos32.txt

 -impossible using with mingw-gcc compiled lib, incompatible library format:
  .o is PE-format from gcc but ELF from tcc, may be linux-gcc does it ok -no symbols (mapfile) for debug, see howtodebugtcc
+-no debug info for -g (kos32 linker imperfection) -__fastcall incompatible with other compilers. now stack freed by caller. must fix i386-gen.c@490,572 (fixed in other branch https://github.com/mirror/tinycc)

 -using __attribute__((packed)) see test82. need naming struct twice as in kos32sys1.h